-Funding source: This activity is funded by local funding from the City of Bellingham, the
+Funding source: This activity is funded by local funding from the City of Bellingham, the Whatcom Transportation Authority, and the Northwest Clean Air Agency.

 Regional priority programs and projects

 Mobility Management & Travel Training

 With funding from the Federal Transit Administration, WCOG staff will be able to continue this initiative which it has conducted for the last two years -- a senior travel training program and a 7th grade bus-pass program that teach seniors and youth in Whatcom County that transit is a viable transportation option.
 Content focuses on bus-trip planning and experience based familiarization with bus riding.